elclanrs/jq-idealforms-old/README.md

 Most of the time `auto` will work just fine but if you have really long label names then it's a good idea to tweak this value.

 ####`@border-width`
 Width of every border property.
-Usually there's no need to change the default value of `1px` unless you want a "thick" border look, suitable for sime occasions. `box-shadow` properties depend on this option.
+Usually there's no need to change the default value of `1px` unless you want a "thick" border look, suitable for some occasions. `box-shadow` properties depend on this option.

 ####`@border-radius`
 Radius for round corners.